SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Active community (Exchange with thousands of connectors)

-- API-led connectivity as methodology
+- API-led connectivity as a methodology

 Disadvantages: